New Resource

 When should I use Nyx instead of Artemis in Topaz Video AI?

-Use Nyx when your main problem is sensor noise or film-like grain in otherwise decent-quality footage (night shots, high-ISO, low-light).
-Use Artemis when the video suffers more from compression artifacts, blockiness, or low-bitrate streaming damage.
+Use the Nyx model when your main problem is sensor noise or film-like grain in otherwise decent-quality footage (night shots, high-ISO, low-light).
+Use Artemis (or Proteus) when the video suffers more from compression artifacts, blockiness, or low-bitrate streaming damage.
 Some workflows benefit from running Nyx first for noise, then a sharpening or detail model afterward.

 Is Topaz video denoise good for old VHS or MiniDV footage?

 Yes, with caveats.
 Nyx can reduce noise and grain in VHS, MiniDV, or analog captures, especially when combined with upscaling and dehalo controls.
-However, results depend heavily on tape condition — extremely damaged or warped tapes may still need manual restoration or specialized models like Topaz Starlight before Nyx can help.
+However, results depend heavily on tape condition — extremely damaged or warped tapes may still need manual restoration or specialized models before Nyx can help.

 What are the system requirements for Topaz Video AI denoise?

-Windows 10/11 (64-bit) or macOS 12+ with Apple Silicon support.
-Topaz officially recommends an NVIDIA RTX 30-series or newer GPU with at least 8 GB VRAM, 16 GB RAM (32 GB recommended), and a CPU with AVX2 support.
-Lower-tier GPUs run Nyx but slowly; Apple Silicon M2/M3/M4 chips work well for short clips but lag NVIDIA RTX on heavy 4K + Nyx XL workloads.
+Windows 10/11 (64-bit) or macOS 13 or newer with Apple Silicon support.
+Topaz recommends an NVIDIA RTX 30-series or newer GPU with 8 GB VRAM (6 GB VRAM is the minimum on a supported NVIDIA/AMD/Intel GPU), 16 GB RAM (32 GB recommended), and a CPU with AVX support.
+Lower-tier GPUs run Nyx but slowly; Apple M-series chips work well for short clips but trail high-end NVIDIA RTX cards on heavy 4K + Nyx XL workloads.

 Does Topaz Video AI work on Mac (Apple Silicon)?

 Yes.
-Topaz Video AI is compatible with macOS 12+ and optimized for M1/M2/M3/M4 chips.
-Nyx specifically uses Apple Metal acceleration on Mac.
+Topaz Video AI is compatible with macOS 13+ and optimized for Apple M-series chips (Intel Macs are no longer supported).
 That said, Apple Silicon performance still trails high-end NVIDIA RTX cards on long-form 4K denoising.
 For Mac-only workflows that need to denoise long clips at 4K, UniFab's FabCloud cloud processing offers a faster path.

 Is Topaz Video AI Nyx safe to use?

 Yes.
-Topaz Video AI is a legitimate desktop application from Topaz Labs with no malware or telemetry-based data harvesting beyond standard product analytics.
-Always download from the official Topaz Labs site — third-party "cracked" copies often carry trojans and can't receive model updates anyway, defeating the point of using Nyx.
+Topaz Video AI is a legitimate desktop application from Topaz Labs with no malware or hidden data harvesting beyond standard product analytics.
+Always download from the official Topaz Labs site — third-party "cracked" copies often carry trojans and can't receive model updates anyway, defeating the point of using the Nyx model.

 How does UniFab Denoise AI compare to the Topaz Nyx model?

-UniFab Denoise AI is ~2.7× faster than Nyx on a 720p → 4K denoise (12 fps vs 4.37 fps on RTX 4070) and produces a slightly cleaner, more natural-looking image in side-by-side tests.
+UniFab Denoise AI was ~2.7× faster than Nyx on a 720p → 4K denoise in my test (12 fps vs 4.37 fps on an RTX 4070) and produced a slightly cleaner, more natural-looking image side by side.
 Topaz Nyx XL still wins on extreme-noise edge cases where maximum detail recovery matters.
 Pricing: UniFab Denoise AI is $139.99 lifetime vs Topaz's $299/year subscription.

 Who should buy Topaz Video AI Nyx in 2026?

-How can I denoise video without subscribing to Topaz?
+How can I denoise video without a Topaz subscription, and what's the best denoiser?

 avatar